-Supply Chain Solutions is Elanders' largest the Group.
+Supply Chain Solutions is Elanders' largest business area and makes up three-fourths of the Group.
 This is the area where we see big growth potential going forward.
 The market is expanding, driven by a growing global middle class.
 New regulations and changing behavior patterns will probably have a major impact on future logistic flows, which puts high demands on players that want to operate on this market.

-during periods when factories and stores closed due to problems with deliveries and/or restrictions by authorities to stop the spread disturbances in air and sea freight.
-There was a quick and robust recovery in the autumn until the second pandemic wave rolled over Europe
+The business area was heavily affected by the pandemic during the year.
+Sales ceased during periods when factories and stores closed due to problems with deliveries and/or restrictions by authorities to stop the spread of the infection.
+We also experienced major disturbances in air and sea freight.
+There was a quick and robust recovery in the autumn until the second pandemic wave rolled over Europe and North and South America.

-The most adversely affected customer segments were Automotive and Fashion & Lifestyle, while Electronics and Health Care & areas, higher demand.
+The most adversely affected customer segments were Automotive and Fashion & Lifestyle, while Electronics and Health Care & Life Science experienced a stable, and in some areas, higher demand.
 With many people working from home the demand for laptops, computer accessories and network equipment increased dramatically.
-The pandemic also
+The pandemic also gave rise to new business in Personal protective equipment (PPE).

-Altogether, we were able to maintain good margins in the business area by taking quick and through the structural measures already taken during 2019.
+Altogether, we were able to maintain good margins in the business area by taking quick actions to control costs during the acute crisis and through the structural measures already taken during 2019.